Curriculum

 Curriculum for Wales

-In September 2022, all primary schools and some secondary schools will be introducing the new Curriculum for Wales.
 We have chosen to fully implement the new Curriculum for Wales in September 2023 for both Year 7 and 8.
-At St Cyres we have engaged with all stakeholders and will continue throughout 2022-23 to trial and evaluate our new curriculum in readiness for 2023 when we will have fully embraced all mandatory elements of the Curriculum and the exciting opportunities it allows.
+At St Cyres, we have engaged with all stakeholders and will continue from first teaching in 2023 to evaluate our new curriculum.
+We have fully embraced all mandatory elements of the Curriculum and the exciting opportunities it allows.

 Our school vision for Curriculum for Wales is to create a curriculum that places learners at its heart and ensures that they are challenged, engaged and successful.
 We strive together to create ambitious and capable learners, who are enterprising and creative, healthy and confident, ethical and informed individuals.
 Everyone can succeed at St Cyres.